Frances Lankin: Other work

 In 2012, Lankin was named a Trudeau mentor by the Pierre Elliot Trudeau Foundation, and in 2013, she became a fellow at the Broadbent Institute.

-In 2014, Lankin was appointed to the Premier's Advisory Council on Government Assets, whose mandate was to review and identify opportunities to modernize government business enterprises.
+In 2014, Lankin was appointed to the Ontario Premier's Advisory Council on Government Assets, whose mandate was to review and identify opportunities to modernize government business enterprises.
+Lankin also served as a member and chair of the Ontario Press Council and was the inaugural chair of the National NewsMedia Council.

 Awards

 On June 29, 2012, Lankin was made a Member of the Order of Canada.
 Her citation reads, "For her contributions to social justice as a politician and as a social service administrator, championing the rights of women and the disadvantaged."
 She has received numerous awards including honorary Doctor of Laws degrees from Queen's University, Ryerson University and the University of Windsor, as well as a Doctor of Education from Nipissing University.

 Other awards Lankin has received include: